alex-bl/CompilerConstruction/doc/mC_specification.md

 For mC we consider `bool` a first-class citizen, distinct from `int`.
 Yet we skip boolean binary operators like `&&` and `||`.

+### Strings

+Strings are immutable and do not support any operation (eg concatenation).
+Neither can they contain escape sequences.
+Yet, like comments, they can span across multiple lines.

+Their sole purpose is to be used with a `print` function for which an implementation will be provided by the compiler.

 ### Type Conversion